waelabdrabbo/google-images-angular/README.md

 ## Install

-Clone this Repo then run `npm install`
+Clone this Repo then run `npm install` and change the Google API Key and ID in `src\environments\environment.ts`

 ## Development server